nrwl/nx/docs/shared/tutorials/gradle.md

 As a developer, we know that this change only affects the `application` project, not the `library` project.
 We would run `./nx run application:test` to verify our changes.
 In CI, teams often run all test tasks rerunning the `library:test` task unnecessarily.

+For a repository with only a few projects, you can manually calculate which projects are affected.
+As the repository grows, it becomes critical to have a tool like Nx that understands the project dependency graph and eliminates wasted time in CI.

 The `./nx affected` command solves this problem.
 Nx uses its project graph in conjunction with git history to only run tasks for projects that may have been affected by the changes that you made.